 When we were planning my Birthday this year I decided that I wanted to do something with the children.
 As LP had just started school a month before and Dave and I often work at weekends we don’t get a huge amount of time together so a family weekend break away at the Marriott Forest of Arden Hotel for the four of us seemed like the perfect way to spend my Birthday.

 Marriott invited us to stay at the Forest of Arden hotel and country club just outside of Birmingham in the West Midlands and although quite close to Birmingham it was obvious from the moment we parked in the car park that this was far removed from a city hotel.
 It felt like we were in the countryside and as it’s surrounded by forest and a golf course it felt idyllic and peaceful – just what we were hoping for.

-The reception of the hotel is bright and welcoming and checking in was smooth.
+The reception of the Delta Hotels Forest of Arden Country Club is bright and welcoming and checking in was smooth.
 Unfortunately the lift was out of service when we arrived but we were offered help with our bags although we declined as the children wanted to explore and we could carry the bags ourselves.

 The Marriott Forest of Arden Hotel has rooms over three floors and we were on the first floor.
 All rooms lead off from one main corridor and so are easy to find.
 We were given interconnecting rooms, one double and one twin which were both a great size, with their own bathrooms – complete with complimentary toiletries, tea and coffee making facilities and even an ice bucket.

 As a family we do spend quite a lot of time in our room to relax, get ready and just wind down and the rooms were perfect for this.
 With generous sized beds, separate seating areas and TVs with a good selection of channels the children were happy to climb into bed and relax, watching TV whilst Dave and I got ready.